 Come join us in a magical setting on the UPEACE Campus.
-Experience connection, co-creation, learning, renewal, and global networking with a great team of facilitators and fellow participants.
+Experience connection, co-creation, learning, renewal, and global networking with a team of international facilitators and fellow international participants.

-In this course we talk a lot about ‘starting with the why.’
-This powerful TED Talk by Simon Sinek introduces this model for inspirational leadership by looking at Apple, Martin Luther King, and the Wright brothers.
+In this course we touch on the topic of ‘starting with the why.’
+As an appetizer, check out this powerful TED Talk by Simon Sinek, which introduces a model of inspirational leadership by looking at Apple, Martin Luther King, and the Wright brothers.

 The course is designed to be a practical and hands-on workshop, allowing space for sharing and peer-to-peer learning.
 Spanning three full days on campus, we’ll cover a variety of introspective activities, theory, and small group application.

 - Skills for Conflict Transformation

 - Putting it All Together

 By the end of this course, you will have:

 - Earned a refreshing new sense of the benefits of cultivating gratitude, empathy and positivity;